uv-genai/llm-setonix/setup.md

 **5. Install commmand line tools**

-The models read by llama.cpp need to be in =gguf= format which in many cases requires conversion from the =safetensors= format used by most models on Huggingface.
+The models read by llama.cpp need to be in `gguf` format which in many cases requires conversion from the `safetensors` format used by most models on Huggingface.

-To build all the tools =cd= into llama.cpp git repository and run the following commands:
+To build all the tools cd into `llama.cpp` git repository and run the following commands:

 ```
 python3 -m venv venv
 source venv/bin/activate
-pip install -r requirements
+pip install -r requirements.txt
 ```

 The tools include:

-* =convert_hf_to_gguf.py= convert from safetensors Hugginface model to gguf
+* `convert_hf_to_gguf.py` convert from safetensors Hugginface model to gguf
-* =convert_llama_ggml.py=_to_gguf convert from ggml tensors to gguf
+* `convert_llama_ggml.py_to_gguf` convert from ggml tensors to gguf
-* =convert_lora_to_gguf.py= convert LoRA finetuned model to gguf
+* `convert_lora_to_gguf.py` convert LoRA finetuned model to gguf

 **6. Run**

 Allocate GPU node:

-`salloc --mem=0 -p gpu-dev --gres=gpu:8 --account=pawsey0001-gpu`
+`salloc -p gpu-dev --exclusive --account=pawsey0001-gpu`

 Run model: